BespokeSynth/BespokeSynthDocs/Scripting Reference.md

 If you have jedi installed, python autocomplete is supported.
 The typical way to install jedi on your system is to enter 'pip install jedi' into your system's terminal.

+(Note from the editor: If you would like to download this file, be mindful that "oscillator~pw" under m.set_connection has a backslash in it.
+This is to escape the character in markdown.
+Omit it when using it in your script.)

 # script module inputs:

 - on_pulse(): called by pulse input